hummingbot/hummingbot/documentation/docs/installation/linux.md

 - **Scripts**: download and use automated install scripts.
 - **Manual**: run install commands manually.

-<Callout
-  type="info"
+!!! info
-  body="Recommended for Developers Only — Installation using Docker is more efficient for running Hummingbot.
-Installing from source is only recommended for developers who want to access and modify the software code."
+    Recommended for Developers Only — installation using Docker is more efficient for running Hummingbot.
+Installing from source is only recommended for developers who want to access and modify the software code.
-/>

 Or prepare your development environment and get started developing for Hummingbot.